 MI-QUARKS Summer Program

-McDonald Institute – Queen’s University Astroparticles & Research for Kingston Students Summer Program
+McDonald Institute – Queen’s University Astroparticles & Research for Kingston Students Summer Program - FREE

-This summer we will be holding an afternoon enrichment program for keen high school students (including students graduating this June) that explore the life of a scientist and physicist.
+This summer we will be holding a free afternoon enrichment program for keen high school students (including students graduating this June) that explore the life of a scientist and physicist.
 Over 12 afternoon sessions led by undergraduates and joined by scientists at the McDonald Institute, a small group of students will explore through hands-on activities a variety of content and practices that are part of the every-day job of the astronomers and particle physicists at the McDonald Institute.
 The goal of this program is to supplement the focus on scientific content in the classroom with the tools of the trade that are at the heart of actually doing science.

 An example of skills and practices that may be touched on: